Th3Dilli/Th3_TerrainBuilderUtils/README.md

     - AR Prfeb - choose a prefeb to replace a TB object
     - TB Name - this is the name of your object from the Terrain Builder Template Library
 6. Export your mapping file to be used later aswell
     - You can later import the mappings again
-    - NOTE: currently the UI for the mapping will not update when you import a mapping file so check with `Print Mapping` if the correct one is loaded -> it prints to the `Log Console`
 7. Import your objects
     - Objects will be imported into current active layer